BEHAVIOURAL PAEDS, MENTAL HEALTH PAEDS, PAEDIATRICS

 • More common in boys (3:1 ratio), but ratio decreases with age

-• Additionally, 20 to 30% of patients with enuresis also suffer from at least one psychological, behavioral, or psychiatric disorder, a rate twice as high as that of the general population.
+• Additionally, 20 to 30% of patients with enuresis also suffer from at least one psychological, behavioural, or psychiatric disorder, a rate twice as high as that of the general population.

 • The most common of these comorbidities is attention deficit and hyperactivity disorder